 The Perfect Gift

-And before we head off for the day, here’s how O’Henry concluded his brilliant piece.
-It’s worthy of a warm Christmas Spirit.
+O’Henry concluded his brilliant piece that is worthy of a warm Christmas Spirit.
 “The Magi, as you know, were wise men, wonderfully wise men, who brought gifts to the newborn Christ-child.
 They were the first to give Christmas gifts.
 Being wise, their gifts were doubtless wise ones.
 And here I have told you the story of two children who were not wise.
 Each sold the most valuable thing he owned in order to buy a gift for the other.
 But let me speak a last word to the wise of these days of all who give gifts; these two were the most wise.
 Of all who give and receive gifts, such as they are the most wise.
 Everywhere they are the wise ones.
 They are the Magi.”